Experiments in Particle Physics in the Twentieth Century

 Allan Franklin provides an overview of notable experiments in particle physics.
 Using papers published in Physical Review, the journal of the American Physical Society, as his basis, Franklin details the experiments themselves, their data collection, the events witnessed, and the interpretation of results.
 From these papers, he distills the dramatic changes to particle physics experimentation from 1894 through 2009.

 Allan Franklin is professor of physics at the University of Colorado.
-He has twice been chair of the Forum on the History of Physics of the American Physical Society and has served two terms on the Executive Council of the Philosophy of Science Association.
-He is the recipient of the Abraham Pais Prize for outstanding scholarly achievements in the history of physics from the American Physical Society.
-Franklin is the author of eleven books, including Are There Really Neutrinos?
-An Evidential History; Selectivity and Discord: Two Problems of Experiment; No Easy Answers: Science and the Pursuit of Knowledge; Shifting Standards: Experiments in Particle Physics in the Twentieth Century, and coauthor of Ending the Mendel-Fisher Controversy.
+He has twice been chair of the Forum on the History of Physics of the American Physical Society and has served two terms on the executive council of the Philosophy of Science Association.
+In 2016, Franklin received the Abraham Pais Prize for History of Physics from the American Physical Society.
+He is the author of eleven books, including, most recently, Shifting Standards: Experiments in Particle Physics in the Twentieth Century.